Muluken-Zewge/Collaborative-Todo-App-with-Chat-Functionality/README.md

 ### Chat Features

 - **Real-time Messaging**: Chat with other users in real-time using Firebase.
-- **Private and Group Chats:**: Engage in both one-on-one and group conversations.
+- **Private and Group Chats**: Engage in both one-on-one and group conversations.
 - **User Presence**: See online status indicators for active users in chat.
 - **Media Sharing**: Send images, text, and audio messages in chats.
-- **Message Search:**: Quickly find messages using a keyword search in both private and group chats.
+- **Message Search**: Quickly find messages using a keyword search in both private and group chats.

 ## Teck Stack